sourcehut-mirrors/bunnix/README.md

 * sfdisk
 * syslinux
 * xorriso
-* qemu-system-x86_64 and qemu-img
+* qemu-system-x86\_64 and qemu-img

-Consider editing config.mk to taste before moving on.
+Copy conf/x86\_64.mk to config.mk and to taste before moving on.

 Use `make` to compile Bunnix.
 The following targets are available:

-* make: builds bunnix.iso, which can be written to storage media and booted on real hardware
+* make: builds target/bunnix.iso, which can be written to storage media and booted on real hardware
 * make nographic: build and run Bunnix in qemu with the serial console connected to stdin/out
 * make run: build and run Bunnix in qemu with the SDL backend